A Bug's War on Christmas

 The Canaan Valley fir is struggling in the wild thanks to an invasive insect.Watch

 Our expert weighs in.Watch

 - Get a real tree, not an artificial one.
 Real trees are better for the environment, better for the economy, and smell wonderful.

-Cut your own tree from a nearby National forest or state land, if possible.
+- Cut your own tree from a nearby national forest or state land if you can.
 Permits are usually inexpensive, and it can be a fun family tradition.
-If you're lucky, maybe you live near one of the top five Nature Conservancy preserves where you can take your family to get a Christmas tree.

-When buying a real tree from a vendor, make sure they are reputable local dealers.
+- When buying a real tree from a vendor, make sure they are reputable local dealers.
 They should have a business license and be able to tell you exactly where their trees came from.
-Fly-by-night operators are less likely to comply with state or federal regulations.
+Fly-by-night operators are less likely to comply with regulations or be properly inspected.

-When creating homemade decorations, take care not to use invasive species like Asian bittersweet.
+- When creating homemade decorations, take care not to use invasive species like Asian bittersweet or multi-flora rose.

 - A simple bowl of pine cones can make a free, fragrant and gorgeous centerpiece.
 Collect your cones locally and intersperse a few dry cinnamon sticks to make a fresh, aromatic display.

 - Dispose of small holiday greenery in the trash, or at a municipal compost facility.
 Don’t throw them out in a brush pile or your home compost—they could contain weed seeds or foreign bugs that can infest the trees around your house.